zanedr/front-end-submissions-public/1701/mod-2/game-time/adam_travis.md

 ### Testing

-// move setPiece into piece class,
-// create board in checkWinner class test file
-// add pieces to board
-// check each win condition

-* 2 - Project has sporadic use of tests at multiple levels.
-The application contains numerous holes in testing and/or many features are untested.
+* 3 - Project has a running test suite that tests multiple levels but fails to cover some features.
+All functionality is covered by tests.
+The application makes some use of integration testing.

 ### JavaScript Style

-why does piece have two drawCharacterFunctions?

-* 2.5 - Your application has a significant amount of duplication and one or more major bugs.
+* 3 - Application is thoughtfully put together with some duplication and no major bugs.
+Developer can speak to choices made in the code and knows what every line of code is doing.

 ### Workflow